-Tailored Client Providing our clients with positive investment returns, achieved through a robust selection process on real estate assets we choose to invest in.
-No Tailored Client Experiences No At Markaz we are committed to offering high quality client experienc- es and it is documented in our policies.
+Providing our Developing invest- NA Weekly RM No At Markaz we clients with posare committed ment solutions meeting one to one with the head itive investment to offering high across mutual returns, achieved quality client funds and portfoof the department through a robust experienclio management to track how effective is the RM. selection process es and it is on real estate documented in assets we choose our policies. to invest in.
 Having senior members attend client meetings and assist the junior level employees.
-A risk register is maintained on each project; this is discussed in detail with the risk & compli- ance team.
-Markaz does a complete background check and legal check on any poten- tial partner.
+A risk register is maintained on each project; this is discussed in detail with the risk & compliance team.
+Tailored Client Experiences Markaz does a complete background check and legal check on any potential partner.
 Reuters AML check as well as legal due diligence using a law firm on retainer in New York.
 Maximize profits, create value for the shareholders, achieve the target of the company within the regulations.
-Developing invest- ment solutions across mutual funds and portfo- lio management NA Weekly RM meeting one to one with the head of the department to track how ef- fective is the RM. --- --- -- ---- ---

-Data Security and Privacy In today's world and age, data can be easily accessi- ble if not properly secured.
+Data Security and Privacy In today's world and age, data can be easily accessible if not properly secured.
 Since we are moving with technology, digital data is used more and more.
 Some or most of the data must be secured well to keep it private and use it only when intended.
-To do so, the data must be secured well sometimes with multiple tools or layers of security to protect it from unintended use. an organization Policies are in place for informa- tion security and regular reviews and audits are engaged to check the securi- ty controls in place.
-Security assess- ments, VAPTs and review of controls take place regularly to look for vulnerabilities or weaknesses in infrastructure No major negative impacts took place, but proper procedures being followed as per the policies and procedures for least negative impacts.
-Having stricter control checks and improvements for better controls.
+To do so, the data must be secured well sometimes with multiple tools or layers of security to protect it from unintended use. an organization Policies are in place for information security and regular reviews and audits are engaged to check the security controls in place.
+Security assessments, VAPTs and review of controls take place regularly to look for vulnerabilities or weaknesses in infrastructure • Having stricter control checks and improvements for better controls.
 Seeking advice from assessments and audits and learning what is industry best practice and standards for such controls.
-Minimizing audit observations and immediately rectifying any ob- servations and as- sessment points.
-Updating baselines once industry standards are realized.
-Innovation and Digital Experience Positive impact related to higher efficiency while negative impacts lie in resistance to change for users who need lots of awareness and education- al content With trend in tech- nological change, we get involved with arranging awareness and training sessions for the users so that they can have the necessary knowledge on in- troduction of new technological in- novation and dig- ital experiences. tion has a commitment to include digital transforma- tion.
-Activities are ongoing Awareness notifications and training sessions are held regularly or when needed to inform our internal stakeholders on latest news etc. ROI study/ex- ercise to realize the introduction of new tools.
-Evaluation is done by realizing posi- tive value on ROI.
+Minimizing audit observations and immediately rectifying any observations and assessment points.
+Updating baselines once industry standards are realized. á nnovation and Digital Experience Positive impact related to higher efficiency while negative impacts lie in resistance to change for users who need lots of awareness and educational content With trend in technological change, we get involved with arranging awareness and training sessions for the users so that they can have the necessary knowledge on introduction of new technological innovation and digital experiences.
+Organization has a commitment to include digital transformation.
+Activities are ongoing towards a complete digital environment both for internal and external stakeholders.
+Awareness notifications and training sessions are held regularly or when needed to inform our internal stakeholders on latest news etc. Awareness notifications and training sessions are held regularly or when needed to inform our internal stakeholders on latest news etc. Feedback and or requirements gathering, along with market study on benchmarks for introducing new technology or tools to improve the user experience.
+ROI study/exercise to realize the introduction of new tools.
+Evaluation is done by realizing positive value on ROI.
 If positive value is not realized, actions are taken by reviewing the goals of the activity.
-Updating baselines once industry standards are realized.
-Procurement and Supplier Responsibility Supporting Local suppliers and thereby local economy NA Suppliers must follow the code of conduct according to the contract with Markaz.
-Markaz en- sures suppliers are free of child labor and forced labor in supply chain.
+Updating baselines once industry standards are realized. á Procurement and Supplier Responsibility Supporting Local suppliers and thereby local economy NA Suppliers must follow the code of conduct according to the contract with Markaz.
+Markaz ensures suppliers are free of child labor and forced labor in supply chain.
 NA NA NA